Salsa Black Bean Burger

 How to make black bean burgers firm

-So rinse, drain and thoroughly dry the beans.
-Then spread them out on a baking sheet and bake them until they partially dry.
-This changes everything, and solves your problem of how to keep black bean burgers from falling part.
+Just rinse, drain, and thoroughly dry the beans, then spread them out on a baking sheet and bake them until partially dry.
+This solves the problem of how to keep black bean burgers from falling part.

 Collage showing black beans before and after mashing